Lawlez/dev.lwlx.xyz/md/blog/abuse-WPAD-protocol-to-MitM-any-network.md

 ---
 title: "MitM using WPAD Proxy Protocol:"
 subtitle: Getting a reverse shell on windows client
+description: When a decision made 25+ years ago makes your computer vulnerable to the stupidest attack you've heard of.
 published: true
 datePublished: 1605702028862
 author: lwlx